BitCurator/bitcurator-bootstrap/README.md

 and a list of choices, type the "1" key and hit enter.
 The script should now complete.

-# Upgarding existing BitCurator VMs or Installs
+# Upgrading existing BitCurator VMs or Installs

-More info on this soon...
+More info on this soon.

 # Additional Notes

 The BitCurator environment depends on hundreds of libraries and software tools, some of which must be compiled from source.
 Be patient!
-For reference, the build process takes nearly 45 minutes on a circa-2015 Macbook Pro.
+For reference, the build process takes approximately 45 minutes on a Core i7 machine with an SSD.

-# WARNING!
+# WARNINGS

 The bootstrap script is in active development.
-We recommend that you do not use it to upgrade production environments at this time.
+Do not use this script to upgrade or modify any BitCurator environment with release number 1.3.7 or prior.

 For general project information, please visit: